CloudLabs-Samples/EduLabs/DataScience/linux/README.md

 ## Overview

 In this lab environment, you will access the **Ubuntu VM** which has several popular tools for Data Exploration, Analysis, Modeling & Development Pre-Installed.

+### Jupyter Notebook
+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
+Its uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 You will learn how to: